rajathkmp/Python-Lectures/README.md

 ##How to learn from this resource?

-You can download the pdf copy from [here](https://github.com/rajathkumarmp/Python-Lectures/blob/master/Python.pdf)
+You can download the pdf copy from here : [Get Started with Python](https://github.com/rajathkumarmp/Python-Lectures/blob/master/Python.pdf)

 It is better to download all the ipython notebooks from this repository https://github.com/rajathkumarmp/Python-Lectures and learn it on the notebook itself rather than having to refer to a pdf.